kubernetes-utilities/automated-installation/README.md

 # TODO
 - [ ] setup/setup.sh used to contain all the installation script.
 The scripts are in utils folder which is a git submodule.
 The installation scripts needs to be added in the Vagrant files as necessary.

+# Git Submodule
+The Git project has a submodule `utils` so clone the project with `git clone --recurse-submodules git@github.com:kubernetes-utilities/vagrant-virtualbox-k8s.git`